-You can spend this part of your income into savings and investments, which will be profitable in your future.
+You can spend this part of your income on savings and investments, which will be profitable in your future.
 However, it shouldn’t equal more than 20% of your income.

 2).
 Budgeting method #2: Envelope system

 The envelope system allows you to keep cash in every envelope that is meant for particular items.
 Think of those bills you usually spend on groceries, restaurants, gas, health, and others.

-When your bill comes up to more than what you put in each envelope, then cut out some expenses, or take the excess amount from another envelope.
+When your bill comes up to more than what you put in each envelope, cut out some expenses or take the excess amount from another envelope.
 But you need to make sure that you don’t spend more than your overall budget.

-This method will be very much helpful for you if you’re overspending each month, and will make you follow discipline and accountability.
+This method will help you if you’re overspending each month and will make you follow discipline and accountability.